• What is Copywriting?

 One of our favorite lines is where Madson says to stop trying to flee the “wobble.”
 The more we become familiar with the “wobble” or uncertainty, the less frightening it becomes.

 So, with that, we’d encourage you to try some of the improv techniques in this book and see how they help improve your copywriting process.
-We have a feeling they’ll help not only improve your copywriting itself, but your mindset when it comes to pitching and talking with clients!
+We have a feeling they’ll help not only improve your copywriting itself but your mindset when it comes to pitching and talking with clients!

-Your Turn!
 What are your tactics for dealing with uncertainty?
 Let us know in the comments below!

 Interested in Copywriting?
 Get our Free Video Training!